trankhanh040147/go-rev-cli/README.md

 ## Context Preview

-Before sending to the API, rev-cli shows you exactly what will be reviewed:
+Before sending to the API, revcli shows you exactly what will be reviewed:

 ```
 📋 Review Context